dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 To construct one, an adversary must modify, or _perturb_, the input in a very small but specific way such that the output of the DNN changes significantly.
 The figure below is adapted from an iconic example provided in one of the [first papers](https://arxiv.org/abs/1312.6199) demonstrating adversarial attacks on DNNs, authored by Dr. Christian Szegedy and colleagues.
 The original input images are in the left column and they belong to the categories "mantis" and "dog".
-The images in the middle column are adversarial perturbations, which can be added in to the original inputs to produce the adversarial inputs in the right column.
+The images in the middle column are adversarial perturbations, which can be added to the original inputs to produce adversarial images in the right column.
-All of the adversarial input images are labeled as "ostrich" by the network.
+All of the adversarial images are labeled as "ostrich" by the network.
 The perturbations have to be magnified to allow you to see what they look like because their original scale is at the lower bound of what a typical computer image can convey.<a href="{{page.url}}#dagger"><sup>†</sup></a>
 Importantly, these attacks do not just apply to images.
 They have been demonstrated to work pretty much anywhere that DNNs are useful, and they almost always seem innocuous or are imperceptible for a person.